Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 # Enabling and Configuring Tiered Storage

-Tiered storage can be enabled in Tachyon using [configuration parameters](Configuration-Settings.html).
-By default, Tachyon only enables a single, memory tier.
-To specify additional tiers for Tachyon, use the following configuration parameters:
+Tiered storage can be enabled in Alluxio using [configuration parameters](Configuration-Settings.html).
+By default, Alluxio only enables a single, memory tier.
+To specify additional tiers for Alluxio, use the following configuration parameters:

     tachyon.worker.tieredstore.levels
     tachyon.worker.tieredstore.level{x}.alias